hardianlawi/Shopee-IET-ML-Competition/README.md

 - K-Fold Cross Validation / Stratified K-Fold (More robust if the dataset is small, but more expensive)
 - Holdout / Stratified Holdout (Good if the dataset is enough)

+Save training results for future analysis

+## Retrain model

+Before generating prediction, retrain every model using the whole training data available.

+## Submission

+Generate submission file with the same format as `sample submission.csv`.
+Always save with different name files that explains how they are generated.

 ## Error Analysis

 Main analysis:

 - Bias & Variance Trade-off

-## Submission

-Generate submission with the same format as `sample submission.csv`.
-Always save with different name files that explains how they are generated.

 # Attempts Made